LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

 # Automatic Differentiation

 Automatic differentation (AD) is a method to compute accurate derivatives of computer programs.
-It is a widely applicable method used in optimization problems such as the training of neural networks via gradient descent.
+AD is a widely applicable method often used to solve complex machine learning problems via gradient descent.
+In particular, libraries such as PyTorch leverage AD to train neural networks.

-Asside from machine learning applications, AD can be used in any context where we want to efficently and accurately compute the derivative of a suitable computer program.
+Aside from machine learning applications, AD can be used in any context where we want to efficently and accurately compute the derivative of a suitable computer program.

-As opposed to traditional approach for differentiation such as Finite Differences (FD), AD can evaluate the derivative of a function exactly and efficiently.
+As opposed to traditional approaches for differentiation such as finite differences (FD), AD can evaluate the derivative of a function exactly and efficiently.
 Let's see an example:

 ## 1. Finite Differences